Prosper Baccuet: Military career

 That guard was dissolved following the July Revolution, but he was recalled to the 10th Regiment of cuirassiers a year later and was promoted to captain shortly thereafter.
-He participated in the Ten Days' Campaign of 1832, received the Legion of Honor in 1833 and retired in 1846.
+He participated in the Ten Days' Campaign of 1832, received the Legion of Honour in 1833, before retiring in 1846.
+He died in 1854 in Paris.

 Work as an artist

-Parallel to his military career, when he was stationed in Paris, he decided to pursue a long-standing interest in art and studied with the landscape painter, Louis Étienne Watelet.
+Parallel to his military career, when he was stationed in Paris, he decided to pursue a long-standing interest in art and studied with the landscape painter Louis Étienne Watelet.
 He had his first exhibit at the Salon in 1827, the year he became a lieutenant.
 The following year, his artistic talents obtained him a position as an official painter with the Morea Expedition, from which he returned with numerous landscapes and sketches.

-From 1841 tp 1845, he served in North Africa as a painter/draftsman with the Commission d'exploration scientifique d'Algérie, and participated in an expedition to Kabylie.
+From 1841 to 1845, he served in North Africa as a painter/draftsman with the Commission d'exploration scientifique d'Algérie, and participated in an expedition to Kabylie.
 During this time, he painted landscapes, ancient ruins, and scenes depicting the French conquest of Algeria.
-Towards the end of his time there, he began a correspondence with the art critic, Théophile Gautier, and became his friend.
+Towards the end of his time there, he began a correspondence with the art critic Théophile Gautier, and became his friend.